vanandrew/wbsurfer2/README.md

                         exclusive with --vertex-mode.
   ```

+> [!TIP]
+> Row indices passed into `wb_surfer2` are 0-indexed.
+This means that the first row is row 0,
+> the second row is row 1, and so on.
+This is -1 from the row indices given in the UI of Connectome Workbench.

 `wb_surfer2` requires a scene file to generate the movie.
-This scene file can be created in Connectome Workbench.
+This scene file can be created in Connectome Workbench's
+`wb_view` tool.

-Unlike version 1, `wb_surfer2` can handle multiple scenes being defined in a file (though only one active scene can be
+Unlike in version 1 of `wb_surfer`, `wb_surfer2` can handle multiple scenes being defined in a file (though only one
-used at a time).
-The active scene is defined by the `--scene-name` argument.
+active scene can be used at a time).
+The active scene is set by using the `--scene-name` argument.

 When making your scene, at least one vertex must be placed on the surface for `wb_surfer2` to control.
 In the case of
-multiple vertices, only the first vertex will be manipulated.
+multiple vertices, the first vertex that was placed will be manipulated.